YGGverse/Yoda/README.md

 This tool does not change global PHP version, not requires root permissions, but optionally install system dependencies, through `apt`

 * To start, open Yoda in application menu or use `yoda.sh` launcher created
-* To uninstall, just remove `build` folder generated in Yoda directory, remove profile data `~/.yoda`
+* To uninstall, just remove `build` folder generated in Yoda directory, remove profile data at `~/.yoda`

 ### Manual